The partial K function: Partial function

 The usual $K$ function has a clean interpretation in terms of typical points, so that $\lambda_X\Kfunc{XY}(r)$ is the expected number of points of type $X$ within a distance $r$ of a typical point of type $Y$.
 This interpretation arises from Palm theory \citep[see e.g.][Section C.2]{moller2003statistical}, which allows us to think about the distribution of a point process conditional on a point being at a certain location \citep[][Section 4.1]{illian2008statistical}.
-In fact, we can construct a similar interpretation for the partial $K$ function by performing some rearrangement.
-In particular, one can see that
+In fact, we can construct a similar interpretation for the partial $K$ function.